UPPS 05.02.02 - Texas State Purchasing Policy

 Professional services are defined by Texas Government Code 2254 Subchapter A. These services must be provided in connection with a person who is licensed and employed in the profession or practice.

 Consulting services are defined by Texas Government Code 2254 Subchapter B. These are the services of studying or advising a state agency under a contract that does not involve the traditional relationship of employer and employee.
+Consultants can only be awarded on the basis of demonstrated competence and qualifications to perform the services and for a fair and reasonable price.

 P&SS will follow the TSUS CMHB for all professional service requirements, per TSUS CMHB 3.2.8.